Context and Drivers

 - Limited capacity

-Following a procurement exercise, Shaping Cloud – a Microsoft Gold Partner – was appointed to deliver an SC:Strategy, a consultancy programme designed to kick start the Group’s journey into the public cloud.
+Following a procurement exercise, Shaping Cloud – a Microsoft Gold Partner – was appointed to deliver a consultancy programme designed to kick start the Group’s journey into the public cloud.

-The Northern Care Alliance’s SC: Strategy carried out a cost analysis and provided a business case for moving to cloud technologies that was in line with the organisation’s strategic aims.
+The Northern Care Alliance’s strategy carried out a cost analysis and provided a business case for moving to cloud technologies that was in line with the organisation’s strategic aims.

 Shaping Cloud’s consultation helped The Northern Care Alliance’s senior team understand the commercial and technical impact of a cloud-based model and identified a transformation strategy.